The American Civil War: A tale of two Americas

 So, when Lincoln won the election of 1860, and then took the oath of office in March 1861, promising to remove slavery, seven southern states declared that they were leaving the union and creating the Confederate States of America.

-These states were South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.
+South Carolina seceded first in December 1860, followed by Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.

 Statue of Abraham Lincoln